This post is sponsored by Explore Livingston.

 Livingston Kite Company

-Livingston is known to be quite windy at times, so it’s fitting that we have a kite shop whose motto is “Embrace the wind.”
+Livingston is known to be quite windy at times, so it’s fitting that we have a kite shop whose motto is “Make Peace with the Wind.”
 The shop has kites, of course, but is also full of puzzles, games, toys, lanterns, and other fun items.
 113 Callender Street

 Museums in Livingston, MT